dsei-automation/terraform-aws-boundary-enterprise-static-worker-hvd/README.md

     >📝 Note: in this example, the user will have two separate Boundary deployments; one for their `sandbox` environment, and one for their `production` environment.
 This is recommended, but not required.

-1. (Optional) Uncomment and update the [S3 remote state backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3) configuration provided in the `backend.tf` file with your own custom values.
+4. (Optional) Uncomment and update the [S3 remote state backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3) configuration provided in the `backend.tf` file with your own custom values.
 While this step is highly recommended, it is technically not required to use a remote backend config for your Boundary deployment.

-1. Populate your own custom values into the `terraform.tfvars.example` file that was provided, and remove the `.example` file extension such that the file is now named `terraform.tfvars`.
+5. Populate your own custom values into the `terraform.tfvars.example` file that was provided, and remove the `.example` file extension such that the file is now named `terraform.tfvars`.

     >📝 Note: The `friendly_name_prefix` variable should be unique for every agent deployment.

-1. Navigate to the directory of your newly created Terraform configuration for your Boundary Worker deployment, and run `terraform init`, `terraform plan`, and `terraform apply`.
+6. Navigate to the directory of your newly created Terraform configuration for your Boundary Worker deployment, and run `terraform init`, `terraform plan`, and `terraform apply`.

-1. After the `terraform apply` finishes successfully, you can monitor the install progress by connecting to the VM in your Boundary worker ASG using SSH or AWS SSM and observing the cloud-init logs:
+7. After the `terraform apply` finishes successfully, you can monitor the install progress by connecting to the VM in your Boundary worker EC2 Instance(s) using SSH or AWS SSM and observing the cloud-init logs:

     Higher-level logs: